mahaloz/ike/src/3_computer_organization/instructions.md

 ---

-There is actually one more set of instructions we need to cover, and thats _control flow operations_, or operations that change the execution of the program (alter ip).
+There is actually one more set of instructions we need to cover, and that's _control flow operations_, or operations that change the execution of the program (alter ip).
 They are so important that they get their own header.

 ## Control Flow Instructions

-You understand how to do things linearlly, but thats boring.
+You understand how to do things linearly, but that's boring.
 You don't always want to do things so linearly.
 You often want conditions!
 Something like:

 ```python
 if(x is even):